 What about transit ISPs?
 They have the weakest incentive, but may be persuaded to deploy by a client ISP (either a source or destination ISP) that has deployed Terminus.
 The transit ISP's reputation might also motivate it to implement the scheme.
-Fortunately the changes needed are minimal requiring no additional hardware: just configure border routers to set or unset the true source diffserv code point depending on whether a packet came from a Terminus or legacy ISP.
+Fortunately the changes needed are minimal requiring no additional hardware: just configure border routers to unset the true source diffserv codepoint if a packet came from a legacy ISP.